confluentinc/ksql/docs/installation/server-config/index.rst

 the other hand, if you set ``ksql.service.id`` to ``production_deployment_``, the KSQL command topic will be ``_confluent-ksql-production_deployment__command_topic``.

-By setting the ``ksql.service.id`` appropriately, you can have isolated pools of KSQL servers sharing the same underlying Kafka cluster.
-Each pool will execute an independent set of KSQL queries.
+You can configure ``ksql.service.id`` so that your environment has isolated pools of KSQL servers sharing the same underlying Kafka cluster.

 .. _ksql-queries-file: